 Instructions

-- Make the sauce by placing all the sauce ingredients into your high speed blender and blending well.
+- Make the sauce by placing all the sauce ingredients into your high speed blender or food processor and blending well.
 Set this aside.

 - Place a large frying pan on the stove on medium heat.